 I teach courses that focus on the intersections of criminology and criminal justice theory, research, and policy.
 I work to emphasize in my courses at all levels the importance of assessing the theoretical and empirical foundations of policies (or lack thereof) and using theory and strong empirical designs to develop research ideas that have implications for theory and policy development.

-This course is focused on the intersection of punishment theory, research, and policy.
+This is a graduate-level course focused on the intersection of punishment theory, research, and policy.
 The semester will include examining the history of punishment and correctional policies in the United States, the shifting theories and philosophies that inform them, and key empirical studies by leading criminologists and sociologists.